 School mentoring model includes the following elements:

-a) a conceptual model, which aims to target researchers, school leaders and policy makers to conceptualize digitally innovative school that fosters whole-school level peer-learning and mentoring and
+a) Conceptual model (what to mentor) targeting researchers, school leaders and policy makers to conceptualize digitally innovative school that fosters school-level peer-learning and mentoring;